An interpretable universal bound for multiserver queues via a leave-one-out technique: Technical framework and supporting lemmas

 \begin{restatable}[Uncorrelation lemma]{lemma}{indep} Consider the modified \ggn queue satisfying Assumptions~\ref{assump:bdd-exp-remain}, \ref{assump:non-lattice}, and \ref{assump:modified-ggn-stable}, with the load $\rho < 1-1/n$.
 For any $i, j\in[n]$ such that $i\neq j$, we have

 \end{restatable}

+Intuitively, $R_{\sj}$ depends only on the $j$-th server's completion process, whereas $\Qdropj$ and $\Pnb_{\si}$ are determined by the other $n$ renewal processes; these $n+1$ renewal processes are mutually independent.
+The formal proof of \Cref{lem:indep-R-Qtilde} also utilizes a mixing argument for the completion processes, which relies on $S$ being non-lattice (\Cref{assump:non-lattice}).
+Notably, this lemma is the only part of our analysis where the non-lattice assumption is required.

 The next lemma shows several basic equalities about the residual times of the renewal processes and the idle probability of the queue.
-These equalities directly follow from BAR and are proved in \Cref{app:pf-equalities-and-finiteness}.
+This lemma is proved in \smartref{app:pf-equalities-and-finiteness}{Appendix}{\valAppEquality}.